microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 To add an element to a slice, Go offers the `append(slice, element)` built-in function.
 You need to send the slice you want to modify and the element you want to append as values to the function.
 The `append` function then returns a new slice that you need to store in a variable (it could be the same variable for the slice you're changing).

-Let's see how what we explained before looks like in code:
+Let's see how this looks in code:

 ```go
 package main